k0retux/fuddly/docs/source/packaging.rst

    [project.entry-points."fuddly.data_models"]
    mydf = "modulename.mydf"

-   [project.entry-points."fuddly.data_models_strategies"]
-   mydf = "modulename.mydf_strategy"

-Given the current implementation, the strategy and data_model need to use the same name/key on the left side of the key-value pairs in the entry point sections.

 .. note:: When build a package like this, your source files need to be either in directory named like your module,
           or in a src directory with a subdirectory named like your module, this second format is prefered.